 On October 5, 2007, the Company acquired all of the outstanding shares of stock of TWG, a privately-held management consulting firm.
 Prior to the acquisition, TMNG did not have any material relationship with TWG.
-Under the purchase agreement, TMNG agreed to acquire the entire ownership interest in TWG for a total cash purchase price of \$1.5 million, including approximately \$1.2 million paid for TWG s working capital.
+Under the purchase agreement, TMNG agreed to acquire the entire ownership interest in TWG for a total cash purchase price of \$1.7 million, including approximately \$1.2 million paid for TWG s working capital.
 The Company incurred approximately \$0.1 million in transaction costs related to the acquisition.
-In the event TWG achieves certain performance targets, total consideration under the Agreement could increase to \$4.3 million, including \$1.3 million of possible contingent cash consideration and approximately 0.7 million shares of TMNG common stock valued at \$1.5 million based on the weighted average share price for the twenty days preceding the date of close.
+In the event TWG achieves certain performance targets, total consideration under the Agreement could increase to \$4.5 million, including \$1.3 million of possible contingent cash consideration and approximately 0.7 million shares of TMNG common stock valued at \$1.5 million based on the weighted average share price for the twenty days preceding the date of close.
 TWG is presented as a component of the Management Consulting Services segment.

 The measurement of the respective assets and liabilities recognized in connection with the acquisition has been made in accordance with the provisions of SFAS No. 141, Business Combinations.
-The fair value of the net assets acquired in the TWG acquisition exceeded the total consideration paid by the Company, resulting in negative goodwill of \$0.3 million.
+The fair value of the net assets acquired in the TWG acquisition exceeded the total consideration paid by the Company, resulting in negative goodwill of \$0.3 million at the date of the original transaction.
 Because the acquisition involves contingent consideration, the Company is required to recognize additional purchase consideration equal to the lesser of the negative goodwill or the maximum amount of contingent consideration of \$2.8 million.
 The negative goodwill is included in the total purchase price and reflected as a current liability based on the anticipated resolution of the contingent feature.
+The negative goodwill was reduced during the thirteen weeks ended June 28, 2008, by additional consideration of \$0.1 million for working capital true-ups.
 If and when contingent payments are earned, the Company will apply the payments against these contingent liabilities.
 Any contingent payments in excess of the initial accrued contingent consideration will be recorded as goodwill.
 To the extent contingent payments are not made, the Company will reduce the basis of certain acquired assets and any remaining negative goodwill will be charged to the results of operations as an extraordinary gain.
-None of the earn-out consideration was earned as of March 29, 2008.
+None of the earn-out consideration was earned as of June 28, 2008.

 The aggregate purchase price of \$1.9 million consisted of the following (in thousands):

-Cash paid at closing \$ 1,540
+Cash \$ 1,660

 Transaction costs 59

-Accrued contingent consideration 281
+Accrued contingent consideration 161